Funny and adorable memes could be a secret weapon in dealing with stress

 Roughly nine months into the pandemic, researchers from the American Psychological Association were inspired to probe how our new internet-driven world was shaping our psyche—memes especially.
 In December, the team surveyed 748 people—ages 18 to 88—on their response to a vast range of memes grafted from websites like “IMgur” and “IMGflip,” and found they were overwhelmingly positive.
 People shown memes over other types of media reported more humor and cheer, and less stress about the pandemic—even if the meme referenced COVID-19.

-The memes underwent rigorous calibration tests, controlling for whether they featured humans vs. animals or adults vs. babies, and only those that were equally funny and adorable were used.
+The memes underwent rigorous calibration tests, controlling for whether they featured humans versus animals or adults versus babies, and only those that were equally funny and adorable were used.
 One exhibit was a picture of a grumpy cat paired with the caption, “New study confirms: Cats can’t spread COVID-19 but would if given option.”

 “We found that viewing just three memes can help people cope with the stress of living during a global pandemic,” the study’s lead author, Jessica Gall Myrick, said in a statement.